Getting started with BurnP3+

 To open the Cell2Fire template library in SyncroSim Studio:

+3. The Cell2Fire Example library will automatically open in the SyncroSim Studio Explorer window.
 The Cell2Fire Example library contains a project named Definitions, with one scenario named Baseline Burning Hours.

 Step 3: Configuring the BurnP3+ library